jcdaniels20/cs326-final-omicron/docs/final.md

 Milestone 2: <br> Static javascript on the sightings-home.html page and gallery page, server routing setup, Create, View, & Edit Sightings routing, heroku deployment

 Milestone 3: <br> Database and back end setup/configuration, Create Sighting & View Sighting database interactions.
-Edit sightings (using GET)
+Initial Edit sightings implementation (using GET)

 (note, my insertions / deletions on the github repository look abnormally high because I pushed the node modules files to github and had to remove them.
 If you take the difference of my insertions/deletions it will yield a more accurate number)